AHS12/click-guardian/README.md

 ## Features

-- 🎯 **Smart Click Protection**: Prevents double-clicks within a specified time window
+- 🎯 **Strict Double-Click Blocking**: Ensures no double-clicks are allowed under any circumstances
 - ⚙️ **Customizable Delay**: Set delay from 5ms to 500ms (default: 50ms)
-- 📊 **Real-time Logging**: See exactly which clicks are allowed or blocked
+- 📊 **Real-time Logging**: Detailed logs for allowed and blocked clicks, including reasons and timestamps
 - 🖥️ **Modern GUI**: Clean and intuitive Fyne-based interface
 - 🚀 **Lightweight**: Minimal resource usage
 - 🛡️ **Safe**: Only monitors clicks, doesn't interfere with other mouse operations